mitre/holcmapr/README.md

-# holcmapr: An Application for Redlining Mapping Methodologies
+# holcmapr: An Application for Comparing Redlining Mapping Methodologies

 ## Overview